How to Become a Nurse: Your Guide

 Steps to Becoming a Nurse

-Here are the main steps to becoming a nurse.
+In this step-by-step guide, we’ll break down how to become a nurse.
 Note that these are general steps, as different types of nurses require varying levels of education.

 1. Decide What Kind of Nurse You Want to Become